metamaden/gdc_download_tools/README.md

 # Example

-To download the idat (level 1) HM450 methylation array images for COAD-READ cohort samples, first assemble a file manifest to be used in the GDAC download client.
+To download the idat (level 1) HM450 methylation array images for COAD-READ cohort samples, first assemble a file manifest to be used in the GDC File Transfer client.

 First, navigate to the [TCGA Legacy Archive](https://portal.gdc.cancer.gov/legacy-archive/search/f).
 Toggle between the Cases and Files filter tabs to select filter criteria.
 Be sure specify the following: